vanrobbins/N322/week2/homework2-app/README.md

 ### 2. Install Dependencies

-Navigate to the `homework-app` directory in the downloaded repo N322:
+Navigate to the `homework2-app` directory in the downloaded N322 repo:

 ```
-cd ../N322/week2/homework-app
+cd ../N322/week2/homework2-app
 ```

 Install the required packages: